Palm Oil Dashboard

 Palm Oil, a Valuable Natural Resource

 Kao recognizes that its business is dependent on natural capital and strives to procure natural resources sustainably.
-In particular, Kao positions palm oil and palm kernel oil, which are the main raw materials for surfactants widely used in Kao’s main products such as detergents and shampoos, as its most important natural resources.
+In particular, we position palm oil and palm kernel oil, which are the main raw materials for surfactants widely used in our main products such as detergents and shampoos, as its most important natural resources.

 Palm oil and palm kernel oil are widely used as raw materials for food, biodiesel fuel, detergents, cosmetics, etc., and are the world’s most produced oils from oil palms.
 More than 80% of palm oil and palm kernel oil are produced in Indonesia and Malaysia, in the tropical region between 20 degrees south latitude and 17 degrees north latitude across the equator.
 The volume of palm oil produced continues to increase yearly due to the world’s increasing demand for oils and fat, and the area of farms continues to expand.